syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Axes.md

 **Backcolor**

-When using the `Hatchfill` or `LinearGradient` pen type, one more color is needed for axis line.
+When using the `HatchFill` or `LinearGradient` pen type, one more color is needed for axis line.
 You can use either `ForeColor` or `BackColor` for these pen types.

 {% tabs %}